oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 * MUST only be used by first-party applications, when the authorization server and application are operated by the same entity and the user understands them both as the same entity.
 * MUST NOT be used by third party applications, SHOULD take measures to prevent use by third party applications. (e.g. only enable for certain client IDs, and take measures to authenticate your apps.)

-* Designed for native applications, both mobile and desktop applications.
+This specification is designed to be used by native applications, which includes both mobile and desktop applications.

-* SHOULD only use this specification if there is only one native application (per platform) for the service.
-If there are multiple applications, then a traditional redirect-based authorization code flow SHOULD be used instead.
+If you have multiple apps, there may be better ways of sharing a user's login between the apps other than each app implementing this specification or using an SDK that implements this specification.
+For example, [[Native SSO]] provides a mechanism for one app to obtain new tokens by exchanging tokens from another app, without any user interaction.
+See {{multiple-applications}} for more details.

 ## Limitations of this specification